CO₂ thermochemical conversion · biogas · water restoration · SGFA circular economy · reduced forest harvest pressure

 TN-011 and TN-012 established CCU and biosynthesis as flexibility sinks in SGFA retrofit nodes.
-This note extends the framework to a four-sector circular economy: Reduciner's CO-route (CO₂ + biogenic carbon + electricity → CO + activated carbon), biogas production from aquatic and agricultural biomass, and the restoration of eutrophied waterbodies as a biomass source.
+This note extends the framework to a four-sector circular economy: the CO-route (CO₂ + biogenic carbon + electricity → CO + activated carbon), biogas production from aquatic and agricultural biomass, and the restoration of eutrophied waterbodies as a biomass source.
 The combination creates a node that simultaneously addresses energy resilience, water quality, food security, and reduced forest harvest pressure — not as separate policy objectives but as a single integrated investment.
-Reduciner (VTT spin-off, announced May 2026, €3.6M seed funding, 1 MW pilot 2026–2027) is economically viable without policy incentives due to activated carbon by-product revenue.
+The CO-route (VTT-originated thermochemical process, 1 MW pilot Finland 2026–2027) is economically viable without policy incentives due to activated carbon by-product revenue.
 Finland's biogas sector has 39 projects pending (1,769 GWh, €800M, 3% of agricultural potential versus Denmark's 70%), indicating structural underinvestment that SGFA node logic directly addresses.

 CO₂ + biogenic carbon + renewable electricity → CO (carbon monoxide) + activated carbon